2023 Dallas Cowboys season: Week 6: at Los Angeles Chargers

 The Cowboys traveled to SoFi Stadium to take on Justin Herbert and the Kellen Moore-led Chargers.
 Moore had been the Cowboys' offensive coordinator between 2019 and 2022.
 The Cowboys and the Chargers exchanged points throughout the game, including a point when Jalen Tolbert muffed a catch that led to a Chargers touchdown.
 The Cowboys responded by kicking a field goal to make the game 20–17, which proved to be the final score.
-Strangely, the score drew a coincidence to the 2021 season when the Cowboys and Chargers played each other, which was also a 20–17 Cowboys win over the Chargers.
+The score drew a coincidence to the 2021 season when the Cowboys and Chargers played each other, which was also a 20–17 Cowboys win over the Chargers.
 The Cowboys defense stood tall in the final minutes of the game, with Micah Parsons sacking Justin Herbert, with Stephon Gilmore intercepting Herbert to seal the Cowboys win.
 The win improved the Cowboys to 4–2 on the season.